Back to Documentation

 Settlement or Expiry

-402 Payment Requirement Body (example)
+Planned 402 Payment Requirement Body (coming soon)

 {